MalloZup/gitbot/README.md

 If you have 10 untested PRs, you have to run it 10 times.
 Gitbot was especially so designed, because 1 run equals a 1 Jenkins Job.

-The ** context  -c  is important: make an **unique context name ** for each test category you want to run.
+The context  -c  is important: **make an unique context name** for each test category you want to run.
+If you have same context name and the pr was already reviewed by gitbot, test will be not triggered.

 EXAMPLE:
 ```-c "python-pyflake", -c 'python-unit-tests'```